trailofbits/polytracker/docs/tdag.md

 w == v => undefined
 ```
 ### SinkLog
-The sinklog is a sequence of records logging what tainted values have been writeen to output files.
+The sinklog is a sequence of records logging what tainted values have been written to output files.
 Each entry in the sinklog index is defined as
 ```C
 struct SinkLogEntry {
   uint8_t fdidx;